-In 2022 I was honoured to serve as President on your Board of Directors.
-As a Board, our role is to represent the interests of the membership and incorporate those interests into strategic governance.
+I was honoured to serve as President on your Board of Directors in 2023.
+The Board's role is to represent the interests of credit union members and transform those interests into strategic governance.

-I would like to thank you and our members for your continued business.
-Without your continued patronage, our success would be impossible.
-As well, I would also like to also mention our partners, who help us provide the best possible products and services.
-Atlantic Central, League Savings & Mortgage, Collabria, Credit Union Financial Management, and CUDIC are just a few, and I wanted to thank them for their continued support.
+I would like to thank you, our members, for your continued business.
+Without you our success would be impossible.
+As well I would also like to mention our partners, who help us provide the best possible products and services.
+Atlantic Central, League Savings & Mortgage, Collabria, Credit Union Financial Management, and CUDIC are just a few, and we appreciate their continued support.